 Finally, make sure you’re following up on the feedback you receive.
 When you promise to consider ideas, take the time to determine how they can be implemented or whether they’re a good option for the workplace.

-Once you’ve given each piece of feedback the thought it needs, go back to your employee and follow up with them.
+Once you’ve given each piece of feedback the thought it needs, go back to your employees and follow up with them.
 Let them know what actions you’ve taken in response to their feedback.
 This can help them feel like they’ve truly helped to better the workplace, which can help their morale and work ethic.

 If there are pieces of their feedback you aren’t utilizing, explain why.
 Letting them know the thought process and reasons for not using a suggestion can help them know you thought it through and truly considered every option.